stadtaev/lofam/DEPLOYMENT.md

 Single container serves both API and frontend.

-Docker images are published to GitHub Container Registry (ghcr.io).
+Docker images are published to Google Artifact Registry.

 ---